 “We have rabbits,” Old Lan said.

 “Again?”
-Rallick moaned.
+Rallick moaned, rolling his eyes.
 “What about the chicken?”
 Rallick pointed at Miller.

 “We can cook him once Stade and Felix get back with the firewood,” Rallick suggested.
-“It won’t be a lot, but at least it will be better than having rabbit again.”
+“It won’t be a lot of meat, but at least it will be better than having rabbit again.”

 Rallick stood up in anger and marched over to Ebanie.
 He grabbed Miller by the back of his neck and lifted him up.